Adding a checkpoint and test steps

 Step editor

-here you can edit the details of the command that Virtuoso will use for this step such as the element selectors, use variables, or options such as what to doWhen this step fails
+here you can edit the details of the command that Virtuoso will use for this step such as data/variable used by the command (more on this in the Test step data section below), element selectors, or other options such as what to doWhen this step fails

 here you will see a screenshot from the page after the test step was executed at least once, and if the instruction targets an element (e.g.,click on "Images"